heinzc/PrivacyService/README.md

 	1337

 #### decrypt
 The payload must directly contain the cyphertext to be decrypted.
+The result is found in the response payload directly.
 Call the following endpoint.

 	http://localhost:4242/decrypt
 Sample payload:

 	cyphertext1337

 ## Program parts
 The program is divided into several parts, most of which are discussed here.